+Father stabbed to death at Starbucks after asking man not to vape near his daughter

-Father stabbed to death in front of toddler daughter at Vancouver Starbucks
+Father stabbed to death at Vancouver Starbucks after asking man not to vape near his daughter

 ‘Every time I think about the situation I get this feeling in my chest which is pure fear,’ witness says